Private and confidential

 Review of a workplace decision

 You will be given the opportunity to comment on any adverse findings against you before they are finalised by the reviewer.
-If you disagree with the outcome of the review you can seek internal review of the decision by a different independent reviewer.
+If you disagree with the outcome of the review you can seek secondary review of the decision by a different independent reviewer.

 Relationship with other processes